-The following provisions shall apply to all signs;
+The following provisions shall apply to all signs:

-(A) Signs within the CI/MF district shall be limited to on-site locations only and to two (2) per business enterprise, one of which must be attached to the building.
+- (a) Permits: No sign within the CI/MF district or Commercial Village District, shall be erected, displayed, altered or enlarged until an application has been filed, and a permit for such action has been issued. - (i) Applications shall be made on forms as prescribed by the Building Inspector. - (b)Signs within the CI/MF district or Commercial Village District shall be limited to on-site locations only and to two (2) per business enterprise, one of which must be attached to the building.
 Total signage shall not exceed sixty-four (64) square feet in area, unless one or more of the following conditions are met.
-(Note exception to this paragraph for multi-use business):

-(I) The increases that may be authorized by the existence of the following conditions may be cumulative.
+(Note exception to this paragraph for multi-use business): - (i) The increases that may be authorized by the existence of the following conditions may be cumulative.
 The Planning Board shall have the authority to grant these increases and the increases may be granted only after the Board has determined that the approval meets the intent of the Zoning Ordinance.
 Site Plan Review by the Planning Board shall determine the existence of any of the following conditions.
-No increases shall be authorized unless the applicant notifies the Board in writing, when he or she submits the application for site plan review, that the applicant believes that one or more of the conditions exist and the applicant provides the Board with plans depicting the size, location, and form of illumination of the proposed signs, factors that the Board will take into consideration prior to granting increased signage.

-(II) If the frontage of the lot exceeds four hundred (400) feet, the maximum signage allowable may be increased by up to an additional sixteen (16) square feet.

-(III) If the total interior ground floor space of the business exceeds ten thousand (10,000) square feet, the maximum signage allowable may be increased up to an additional sixteen (16) square feet.

-(IV) If the topography of the lot includes factors that decrease normal visibility, such as hills, curves, and associated traffic patterns, the maximum signage allowable may be increased up to an additional twenty four (24) square feet.
+No increases shall be authorized unless the applicant notifies the Board in writing, when he or she submits the application for site plan review, that the applicant believes that one or more of the conditions exist and the applicant provides the Board with plans depicting the size, location, and form of illumination of the proposed signs, factors that the Board will take into consideration prior to granting increased signage. - (ii) If the frontage of the lot exceeds four hundred (400) feet, the maximum signage allowable may be increased by up to an additional sixteen (16) square feet. - (iii) If the total interior ground floor space of the business exceeds ten thousand (10,000) square feet, the maximum signage allowable may be increased up to an additional sixteen (16) square feet. - (iv) If the topography of the lot includes factors that decrease normal visibility, such as hills, curves, and associated traffic patterns, the maximum signage allowable may be increased up to an additional twenty-four (24) square feet.